karthikeyaraparla/Carl-Zeiss/Readme.md

 This README contains my **daily status updates** during the BridgeLabz training period.

+> ⚡ Note: This repository is structured with multiple branches, each representing different topics and implementations covered during the training.
+> Kindly check the branches section to explore my work in detail.
 ---

 ## Daily Status Update – 09th January, 2026